pip12345/Compression/PROSE.md

 ```

----

 ## 4. The LZW (Lempel–Ziv–Welch) Algorithm
 ### 4.1 Introduction
 The LZW (Lempel-Ziv-Welch) algorithm is a dictionary-based compression algorithm.
 It works by replacing sequences of data with codes,
 building a dictionary of these sequences as it walks through it.
-When it encounters a repeated sequence, it outputs the corresponding
+When it encounters a repeated sequence saved previously in the dictionary,
-code.
+it outputs the corresponding code.
 This method effectively reduces the size of the data by storing repeated patterns more efficiently.

 What is meant by a "sequence of data" can be anything from words such as "the" which can appear hundreds of times
 in a large text, to simply a small combination of letters such as "th", "ck" and "nk", which usually appear in many different words.
 By encoding these with a single code that is less bits than the individual characters on their own, compression is attained.
+This also means that the more unique sequences there are in an encoded text, the worse the compression will be, since it relies on repetition of sequences.
+In the worst case, there is no compression at all.

 The largest advantage of LZW over Huffman is that the encoded data doesn't need any added frequency table or "code book"
 to decode it.
 The dictionary used to encode a file with LZW can be rebuilt while decoding it.
 This reduces the overhead significantly by eliminating the need to store extra data with the encoded text.
+It is also much faster
+since no complex tree datastructures have to be generated.

+To summarize:

+Compared to Huffman, LZW achieves a worse compression ratio, but its execution time is much faster, and it does not have any overhead as mentioned above.
+It is important to note that its performance is very much affected by the number of unique sequences within a file, the more there are, the worse the compression.

 ### 4.2 Theory behind the algorithm